ut-dallas-dspl-lab/CCS2023/README.md

    where LABEL can be any of {gender, attractive, young, glasses}.

-3. To attack using readly trained models located in "models_celeba" and "ad_celeba_models", run:
+3. To attack using readily trained models located in "models_celeba" and "ad_celeba_models", run:

         python fb_pytorch_pgd_multiconcept.py